aaronland/go-mastodon-api/README.md

 # go-mastodon-api

-Opinionated and minimalist Go package for working with the Mastodon API.
+Minimalist and opinionated and minimalist Go package for working with the Mastodon API.

 _This is work in progress.
 When finished its design will be similar to the design of the [aaronland/go-flickr-api](https://github.com/aaronland/go-flickr-api#design) package.
 Depending on what you are trying to do you may have more luck with [mattn/go-mastodon](https://github.com/mattn/go-mastodon)._